tarwn/lessthandot-hugo/blogs/content/posts/2011-04-25-spatial-data-from-your-iphone.md

 Once you've found the correct file, make a note of the full path and file name as you'll need it in a few minutes.
 Also, it's worth noting that this file name doesn't seem to change after syncing your iPhone.
 I've synced a few times after doing the initial discovery and the file is updated but the name remains the same.

-Hang in there, we're almost to the good stuff…
+Hang in there, we're almost to the good stuff...

 **Connect to the Data:**
 To access the file and import your data into SQL Server you'll need to install the SQLite ODBC drivers available for free from <http://www.ch-werner.de/sqliteodbc/>